Exiv2/exiv2/msvc/ReadMe.txt

      bin\{win32|x64}\Win32\{Debug|Release|DebugDLL|ReleaseDLL}

 2.2  Relationship with msvc2003 build environment
-     msvc2005 is similar to msvc2003.
+     msvc is similar to msvc2003.
      However there are significant differences:
-     1) msvc2005 supports 64 bit and 32 bit builds
+     1) msvc supports 64 bit and 32 bit builds
-     2) msvc2005 provides projects to build expat, zlib, curl, libssh and openssl
+     2) msvc provides projects to build expat, zlib, curl, libssh and openssl
-     3) msvc2005 is designed to accomodate new versions of expat and zlib when they become available.
+     3) msvc is designed to accomodate new versions of expat and zlib when they become available.
-     4) msvc2005 supports Visual Studio 2005 and later (no support for 2003)
+     4) msvc supports Visual Studio 2005 and later (no support for 2003)
-     5) msvc2005 does not require you to build 'vanilla' expat and zlib projects in advance
+     5) msvc does not require you to build 'vanilla' expat and zlib projects in advance
-     6) msvc2005 does not support the organize application
+     6) msvc does not support the organize application
-     7) msvc2005 supports building with zlib1.2.7 or 1.2.8
+     7) msvc supports building with zlib1.2.7 or 1.2.8
-     8) msvc2005 supports building with expat2.1.0 or expat2.0.1
+     8) msvc supports building with expat2.1.0 or expat2.0.1

      msvc2003 will continue to be supported for 32 bit builds using Visual Studio 2003/05/08, however there is no plan to enhance or develop msvc2003 going forward.